What Is Specific Performance Of A Contract?

 Among these is something called specific performance.
 If you are defending against a breach of contract action, you should know about this type of remedy.
 At Rosenbaum & Taylor, we are experienced with all types of business litigation cases.

-Specific performance is basically forcing the wrongful party to fulfill its contractual obligations.
+Specific performance is basically forcing a person or business to fulfill contractual obligations.
 Monetary compensation is not appropriate or even desirable in all cases of breach of contract.
-The non-breaching party may request the judge to compel you or your company to perform under the contract instead.
+The wronged party may ask the judge to compel the other company to perform its obligations under the contract instead.

 Not all contracts are eligible for this type of remedy.
-Indeed, courts typically prefer to award monetary damages for a breach.
-To that end, there are some basic requirements the non-breaching party must establish:
+Indeed, courts typically prefer to award financial damages for a breach.
+To that end, there are some basic requirements the non-breaching party must demonstrate to obtain specific performance in a contract case:

 • The existence of a valid and enforceable contract – If the contract is invalid or unenforceable for some reason, specific performance will not be available as a remedy.

-• The non-breaching party (plaintiff) – is ready, willing, and able to perform.
+• The non-breaching party (plaintiff) – is ready, willing, and able to perform the terms of the contract.
 This means the plaintiff is prepared to carry out its obligations under the contract.

 • The breaching party (defendant) – can perform its obligations under the contract but has not.
-In other words, the defendant has failed to do what it agreed to do.
+In other words, the defendant has failed to honor the agreement.

-• There is no other adequate remedy available at law – That means simply that monetary damages will not be sufficient to render justice in the matter.
+• There is no other adequate legal remedy available – That means simply that monetary damages will not be sufficient to render justice in the matter.

 Indeed, there are certain types of contracts for which monetary damages will not suffice.
 In New York, the following contracts may be eligible for a specific performance remedy: